lukesalisbury/luxengine/README.md

 ----------------------
 - Replace Sprite and Font texture handling.
 - Fix OpenGL/ES2 rendering
-- Move more editing function from the editor.
+- Move more editing function from the editor into the Lux Engine.
 - Switch and 3ds ports

 Requirements
 ----------------------
-- SDL 2.0.3*
+- SDL 2.0.3 *
-- SDL_Mixer 2.0.0*
+- SDL_Mixer 2.0.0 *
 - OpenGL or OpenGL/ES

-* Depending on Platform requirements
+(*) Depending on Platform requirements

 Included Source Code
 ----------------------